 To obtain Founder Membership:

 - We request that all founder members provide a short biography and photograph so other members can learn about their interests and background, if they have not already done so as an Explorer member.
 If you have no objection, they will be included in the “meet our members” section of our website.

 - All founder members will be responsible for obtaining whatever financing they require for the purchase of their prospective unit.
 Pre-qualification is not required for founder membership, but it’s a good idea to look into it.

 - As a show of good faith, all founding members are required to make an initial membership deposit of $2,000 per household.
 Previous payments for Explorer memberships will be credited towards the final payment for the member’s down payment.

 - Founding members will make additional deposits during the preconstruction period in amounts not to exceed the expected down payment for their chosen unit.
 The schedule of upcoming payments will be announced in time to be ready for it.

 - All adults are required to provide evidence that they have no record of child abuse.
 This is accomplished by getting a PA Act 33 Clearance.
 The procedure is described in Appendix B. It takes about two weeks and costs $13.

-- A meeting with the Legal/Finance Planning Group is required for each household prior to becoming an Equity member to review the agreement and discuss any questions or concerns.
+- A meeting with the Legal/Finance Planning Group is required for each household prior to becoming a Founding member to review the agreement and discuss any questions or concerns.

 The Founder Membership policy may be revised by future decisions of the ecovillage group.